Slow-twitch Muscle Fibers Have A High Resistance To Fatigue.

 Introduction to Slow-Twitch Muscle Fibers

 Muscle fibers are categorized into two primary types: slow-twitch (type I) and fast-twitch (type II).
 While fast-twitch fibers excel in generating quick, powerful bursts of energy for short durations, slow-twitch fibers are specialized for endurance.
 Their high resistance to fatigue allows them to contract repeatedly over extended periods, making them indispensable for activities that demand sustained effort.
-This fatigue resistance is attributed to their unique structural and metabolic properties, which enable them to efficiently utilize oxygen and conserve energy.
+This fatigue resistance is attributed to their unique structural and metabolic properties, which enable them to efficiently make use of oxygen and conserve energy.

 The Science Behind Fatigue Resistance